 The WGAW’s eight 2017 Feature WAP honorees include two minority writers, four women writers, and two writers age 60 and older.

 “Now on its fifth year, the WGAW Feature Writer Access Project is one way in which the Guild works to highlight historically underemployed screenwriters.
-Our hope is that agents, managers and industry decision makers who see the importance in inclusive storytelling, read through the selected writer’s bios and screenplays and give them serious consideration as clients and for open assignments, said WGAW Director of Diversity Tery Lopez.
+Our hope is that agents, managers and industry decision makers who see the importance in inclusive storytelling, read through the selected writer’s bios and screenplays and give them serious consideration as clients and for open assignments, said WGAW Director of Inclusion and Equity Tery Lopez.

 “It was an incredible honor to be a part of the WGAW Feature Writers Access Program that provided me with a map, a compass, and a confidence that I needed to pave new paths as a diverse writer,” said 2015 Feature WAP honoree Bo Yeon Kim (Reign), who is currently writing a feature for Paramount.
 “This program remains more relevant than ever before, and I sincerely hope that it will continue to be a staunch reminder for Hollywood that diversity is not simply a trend, but a necessary foundation for all stories.”